MMRIZE/MMM-NotificationTrigger/README.md

               return payload
             },
             delay: 1000, //OPTIONAL, if this is set, your outgoing notification will be fired after delay.
+            exec: "ls -l" //OPTIONAL, if exists, this script will be executed, and the result will be returned with "OUTGOING_NOTIFICATION_RESULT" and payload
           },
         ],
       },